 If you’re looking to buy a home in Louisiana, take a look at our Louisiana mortgage guide to gain a better sense of the ins and outs of getting a mortgage in Louisiana.

 Many types of local government entities in Louisiana can levy property taxes.
 These tax authorities each have their own rates, which generate the revenue they need to operate.
 Thus, for a single homeowner, the total tax rate is the sum of all the individual rates of any local tax districts.

-The property tax rates that appear on bills are denominated in millages.
-A millage is equal to $1 of tax for every $1,000 of net assessed taxable value.
+The property tax rates that appear on bills are denominated in millage rate.
+A mill is equal to $1 of tax for every $1,000 of net assessed taxable value.
 If your net assessed taxable value is $10,000 and your total millage rate is 50, your taxes owed will be $500.

 Another way of comparing tax rates between districts and between states is the effective tax rate.
 The effective tax rate is equal to annual tax payment divided by home value.
 It gives a good idea of what taxes will be based on the actual market value of a home.
 The table below shows average effective property tax rates for every parish in Louisiana.